Learn who we are, what we do, & why we do it.

 FUN FACT: DCM became the first children’s museum to offer its own education-oriented blog in 2005.

 From lemons to lemonade.
 A burst pipe resulted in extensive water damage to all three floors causing the museum to close in January, that was the lemons.
 The lemonade… reimagining an entire museum and coming back better than ever in September!

 FUN FACT: DCM was generously given space in the Westfield Fox Valley Mall where [email protected] Mall, a museum on a smaller scale, was able to serve visitors while the Museum was being rebuilt.

-While this chapter is still being written, DuPage Children’s Museum has three floors of interactive exhibits, unique events, memorable parties, innovative programs, fun Learning Labs, and even a S.M.A.R.T.
-Café.
+While this chapter is still being written, DuPage Children’s Museum has three floors of interactive exhibits, unique events, memorable parties, innovative programs, fun Learning Labs, and even a café.
 There is truly something for everyone!
 Visit us soon, to explore and discover how DCM continues to change and meet the needs of the communities we serve!